Choose an insurance:

 4. Loss of use coverage is included in the policy as well.
 Loss of use will cover the home suddenly becoming uninhabitable due to a covered loss.
 In addition, a policy will provide them with additional living expenses.

-What Happens If They Do Not Purchase Coverage?
+What Happens Without Coverage?

 How Much Is Condo Insurance In Florida?